nottrobin/robinwinslow.uk/_posts/2015-10-23-junior-doctors-complaining.md

 This is a huge change for doctors as it will mean they get paid [the same for 9pm on a Saturday night as 9am on a Tuesday morning][].
 Despite Jeremy's reassurances, many doctors who currently work unsocial hours [will definitely see a significant pay cut][].

-Doctors are also concerned that by changing the working hours in a week that are percieved as "normal" from 60 to 90, doctors will inevitably feel pressure to work these hours, in violation of the Working Time Directive, and there aren't sufficient safeguards in place to make sure this doesn't happen.
+Doctors are also concerned that by changing the working hours in a week that are perceived as "normal" from 60 to 90, doctors will inevitably feel pressure to work these hours, in violation of the Working Time Directive, and there aren't sufficient safeguards in place to make sure this doesn't happen.
 This will lead to exhausted and unsafe doctors.

 Ultimately there are worries that this contract, which is seen by some as punitive for doctors, will [further damage the NHS][].

 Doctors and the public have been speaking out about the contract changes using [the hashtag #NotFairNotSafe][].
-Over 20,000 [protested][] in London, Nottingham and Belfast.
+Over 20,000 [protested][] in London, Nottingham and Belfast last weekend.
 The BMA [are balloting for strike action][ballot], which I think will probably go ahead, based on the feeling I get from the doctors I know.

 What's this 7-day NHS thing about?
 ===

-The reason the government is making these changes is because of [a Conservative campaign pledge][pledge] that David Cameron made to deliver for 7-day NHS services.
-This is a confusing pledge, because as many have pointed out, [NHS hospitals already operate 7-days a week][].
+The reason the government is making these changes is because of [a Conservative campaign pledge][pledge] that David Cameron made to deliver 7-day NHS services.

+> The government is committed to working with the NHS so that 7-day services are available in all hospitals.
+Patients should get the same high quality, safe care on a Saturday and Sunday as they do on a weekday.
+> [Government policy paper: 7-day NHS services: a factsheet][]

-Jeremy Hunt clarified that what he meant was that "patients are more likely to die if they turn up to hospital at the weekend".
-A claim for which he's now being accused of [misleading parliament][].
+As many have pointed out, [NHS hospitals already operate 7-days a week][].
+[According to Jeremy Hunt][], patients are 15% more likely to die at weekends, but he's now being accused of [misleading parliament][].
+This ["weekend effect"][] is in fact [observed internationally][], and is no worse in England than anywhere else.

 I'm hoping to write more about the 7-day NHS pledge more in depth (and in a less neutral tone) soon.